RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Note:** Launching Steam games currently has some limitations such as missing error messages when a game fails to start as well as missing game output logging.
 ES-DE also needs to keep running in the background when launching Steam games, which has some minor side effects.

-As for the setup, it's recommended to place shell scripts/batch files directly in the root folder, with the filenames of these scripts corresponding to the game names.
+As for the setup, it's recommended to place shell scripts/batch files directly in the steam system directory, with the filenames of these scripts corresponding to the game names.

-Add the game information to each file using the syntax `steam://rungameid/<game ID>`
+Add the game information to each shell script using the syntax `<steam binary> steam://rungameid/<game ID>`

 Here's an example for the game Broforce, first on Unix with the filename `Broforce.sh`: